brandybrawler/ITSv2/README.md

 ### Creating Custom Vehicle Profiles

-For ultimate control over AI driving behavior, you can create a custom Vehicle Profile.
+For ultimate control over AI driving behavior, create a custom `ITSv2VehicleProfile` Data Asset.
+This allows you to define a vehicle's Drivetrain, Aerodynamics, and AI Control parameters, which can then be assigned in the `ITSv2Component`.

-1. In the Content Browser, right-click and go to `Miscellaneous -> Data Asset`.
-2. Select `ITSv2VehicleProfile` as the class.
-3. Open the new Data Asset.
-You will find three main structs:
-    *   **`Drivetrain`**: Controls the engine's torque curve, max RPM, gear ratios, and shift points.
-    *   **`Aerodynamics`**: Sets the drag and downforce coefficients, which affect high-speed stability.
-    *   **`AIControl`**: Contains AI-specific driving parameters like `SteeringGain`, `ThrottleGain`, and `FollowingTime`, overriding the defaults in the `ITSv2Component`.
-4. Once configured, select your AI vehicle, find its `ITSv2Component`, set the `Default Profile` to `Custom`, and assign your new Data Asset to the `Vehicle Profile` slot.

 ### How Intersections Work

-The AI uses a multi-step process to navigate intersections safely:
+1.  **Detection:** The `AITSv2_Spawner` identifies intersections by finding `VehiclePathSpline` actors whose **end-point trigger boxes physically overlap**.
-1.  **Trigger:** The AI's pawn overlaps with the trigger box at the end of its current `VehiclePathSpline`.
+2.  **Trigger:** An AI vehicle enters the trigger box at the end of its current path.
-2.  **Path Selection:** It randomly chooses a valid exit from the spline's `NextPaths` array.
-3.  **Path Generation:** A smooth Bézier curve is generated from its current position to the entry point of the next spline.
-4.  **Safety Checks:** Before entering the intersection, it performs several checks:
-    *   **Physical Clearance:** Is the curved path physically blocked by another vehicle?
-    *   **Exit Clearance:** Is the exit of the intersection blocked by a stopped vehicle?
-(This prevents the AI from "blocking the box").
-    *   **Yielding:** It checks for other vehicles approaching the intersection.
-It will yield based on:
-        *   Another vehicle is already in the intersection.
-        *   The other vehicle is on a road with a higher `PathPriority`.
-        *   Right-of-way rules (e.g., yield to the right if priorities are equal).
-5.  **Proceed:** If all checks pass, it proceeds along the generated curve.
-If a check fails, it enters a "waiting" state and repeats the checks until the path is clear.
-To prevent deadlocks, a timer (`IntersectionWaitTimeUntilForce`) will eventually force the AI to proceed if it waits too long.
+3.  **Safety Checks:** Before proceeding, the AI checks if the path is physically clear, if the intersection exit is blocked, and yields to other vehicles based on priority and right-of-way rules.
+4.  **Proceed:** If all checks pass, it drives through the intersection.
+A failsafe timer prevents permanent deadlocks.

 ### Debugging Your AI

-Troubleshooting AI can be difficult, so ITSv2 includes several visualization tools.
-Select an AI vehicle's `ITSv2Component` to access them.
+Troubleshooting AI is easier with the built-in visualization tools in the `ITSv2Component`.

 *   **`bDrawDebug`**: The master switch.
-When enabled, it draws:
-    *   **Sensor Rays:** Green for clear, red for a hit.
-    *   **Vehicle Corners:** Yellow lines showing the defined dimensions of the vehicle.
-    *   **Seek Point:** A green sphere showing where the AI is currently trying to drive.
-    *   **Avoidance Vector:** An orange line showing the path the AI is taking to avoid an obstacle.
+Enables real-time drawing of sensor rays, vehicle corners, the AI's current seek point, and its avoidance path.
-*   **`bVerboseDebug`**: When enabled along with `bDrawDebug`, it prints the AI's current state (e.g., "Driving", "Reversing", "Yielding") as text above the vehicle in the game world.
+*   **`bVerboseDebug`**: When enabled, prints the AI's current high-level state (e.g., "Driving", "Reversing", "Yielding") as text above the vehicle in the game world.

 ### Behavior Tree Logic

 The included Behavior Tree (`BT_Vehicle`) orchestrates the AI's high-level states.
-*   **`BTS_UpdateAIState` (Service):** This is the most important node.
-It runs constantly and reads data from the `ITSv2Component` (like `IsStuck`, `DriveMode`, etc.) and writes it to the Blackboard.
-This keeps the tree's knowledge of the world up-to-date.
+*   **`BTS_UpdateAIState` (Service):** The core service that runs constantly, reading data from the `ITSv2Component` (like `IsStuck`, `DriveMode`) and writing it to the Blackboard to inform the tree's decisions.
-*   **Branches:** The tree is divided into several main branches based on priority.
-    1.  **Stuck/Reverse Logic:** The highest priority is to handle being stuck.
-If the `IsStuck` key is true, it will execute the `BTT_ExecuteStuckReverse` task.
-It also handles planned reverses for tight turns.
-    2.  **Driving Logic:** If not stuck, it will execute the main driving logic.
-    3.  **Drive Task (`BTT_DriveToSeekPoint`):** This task runs continuously while the AI is driving.
-On each tick, it gets the latest `SeekPoint` from the `ITSv2Component` and calls the `ExecuteDrive` function, which calculates the final steering, throttle, and brake inputs.
-    4.  **Brake Task (`BTT_Brake`):** A simple task that is called if the AI has no valid goal, telling it to apply the brakes.
+*   **Main Branches:** The tree prioritizes logic in this order: 1) Handling being stuck or needing to reverse, 2) Executing the main driving logic, 3) Braking if there is no valid goal.